facebook/react-native-website/docs/building-for-tv.md

 }
 ```

-- _Dev Menu support_: On the simulator, cmd-D will bring up the developer menu, similar to iOS.
+- _Dev Menu support_: On the simulator, cmd-D will bring up the Dev Menu, similar to iOS.
 To bring it up on a real Apple TV device, make a long press on the play/pause button on the remote.
 (Please do not shake the Apple TV device, that will not work :) )

 - _TV remote animations_: `RCTTVView` native code implements Apple-recommended parallax animations to help guide the eye as the user navigates through views.
 The animations can be disabled or adjusted with new optional view properties.